magento/devdocs/src/recommendations/support.md

 -  Slack: Sign up [here](http://tinyurl.com/engcom-slack) to access the `#product-recs` (private) group on Magento Community Engineering

-Additionally, please see the [troubleshooting]({{ page.baseurl }}/recommendations/troubleshooting.html) section for solutions to common errors.
+Additionally, see the [troubleshooting]({{ page.baseurl }}/recommendations/troubleshooting.html) section for solutions to common errors.